RACE DEBRIEF

 Or if you’re feeling brave, head out on the water in a kayak for an alligator’s eye view of things, or an iconic airboat for a slightly higher and less terrifying vantage point.

 Fellow racer Correa agrees.
-“Experience Miami from a boat," he added.
+“Experience Miami from a boat," he says.
 "I would say do one day on the water, on a boat, jet skiing, whatever.
 If you don’t have a friend with a boat, just get a boat!

 “No, just get a jet ski and go around South Beach, Star Island, Fisher Island, Port, all that area.
 If you go there on the weekend it’s like a highway of boats.
-It’s just so busy, sometimes people get together boats with boats and it’s like a big party, it’s pretty cool."
+It’s just so busy, sometimes people get together with boats and it’s like a big party, it’s pretty cool."

 Fun fact

-Strung along the sandy landscape of Miami Beach are 31 brightly coloured and uniquely different lifeguard stations, which are as much part of the area’s visual identity as the famous art deco architecture, but are in fact a relatively recent addition, all thanks to a hurricane.
+Strung along the sandy landscape of Miami Beach are 31 brightly coloured and uniquely different lifeguard stations, which are as much part of the area’s visual identity as the famous Art Deco architecture, but are in fact a relatively recent addition, all thanks to a hurricane.

 When, in 1992, Hurricane Andrew swept through South Florida, the scale of destruction was immense and the previous lifeguard towers were all but destroyed.
 A forward-thinking decision was then made to have them redesigned as future icons.
 Architect William Lane was responsible for the design and construction of the first few, with others the result of commissions by local businesses and design competitions.